 The potential punishments for the different classes of Misdemeanors and Felonies is a general discussion.
 Depending on the facts of the case and your criminal record, you may be looking at a more serious potential penalty.
 For instance, the age of the victim may increase the potential penalty that you could be facing.
 Your criminal background may mean that you are facing a more serious potential penalty.
 You should consult with a knowledgeable and experienced criminal attorney who could should be able to tell you what the potential penalty is that you may be facing.

-James Dimeas is an award-winning criminal defense lawyer who has been handling criminal cases throughout Cook County, DuPage County, and Kane County for 25 years.
+James Dimeas is a nationally recognized, award-winning criminal lawyer who has been handling criminal cases throughout Cook County, DuPage County, Lake County, and Kane County for 25 years.
 James Dimeas has been recognized as a “Best DUI Attorney, and a “Best Criminal Defense Lawyer in Chicago by Expertise.
 The National Trial Lawyers have recognized James Dimeas as a “Top 100 Criminal Defense Trial Lawyer”.
 The American Institute of Criminal Law Attorneys have named James Dimeas a “10 Best Attorney for Client Satisfaction.”
-If you are facing criminal charges in Cook County, DuPage County, or Kane County, you can contact James Dimeas anytime for a free and confidential consultation.
+If you are facing criminal charges in Cook County, DuPage County, Lake County, or Kane County, you can contact James Dimeas anytime for a free and confidential consultation.
 James Dimeas can always be reached at 847-807-7405.